Vilagamer999/e621-pool-downloader.net/README.md

 ![image](https://user-images.githubusercontent.com/30276916/219872664-8e2a13a1-68ba-424a-8f20-55843f24e814.png)

 ## Disclamer
-By using the software you agree that you are 18 years of age or more.
+By using this software you agree that you are 18 years of age or more.